1975–76 NFL playoffs: AFC: Pittsburgh Steelers 28, Baltimore Colts 10

 Despite losing 5 turnovers, the Steelers forced 3 turnovers and held the Colts to 154 total yards of offense, while Pittsburgh's Franco Harris shredded Baltimore's defense with 153 rushing yards and a touchdown.

 The Steelers scored first after linebacker Jack Ham's interception set up a 61-yard touchdown drive.
 Terry Bradshaw's 34-yard completion to receiver Frank Lewis paved the way for Harris's 8-yard scoring run.
 Baltimore responded in the second quarter when Lloyd Mumphord returned an interception 58 yards to set up Glenn Doughty's 5-yard touchdown catch from Marty Domres.
-Then Harris lost a fumble that was recovered by Nelson Munsey on the Steelers 19, leading to Toni Linhart's 27-yard field goal that gave Baltimore a 10–7 lead going into halftime.
+Then Harris lost a fumble that was recovered by Nelson Munsey on the Steelers 19, leading to Toni Linhart's 27-yard field goal that gave Baltimore a 10–7 lead early in the second half.

 On the second half kickoff, Munsey recovered a fumble from Steelers returner Dave Brown.
 But a few plays later, Pittsburgh cornerback Mel Blount intercepted a pass and returned it 20 yards to the Baltimore 7-yard line.
 From there, Rocky Bleier scored on a 7-yard rushing touchdown giving the Steelers a 14–10 lead.
 In the fourth quarter, a short punt from David Lee gave the Steelers favorable field position, and they scored on Bradshaw's 2-yard run, increasing their lead to 21–10.
 Now with the game slipping away, Colts coach Ted Marchibroda benched Domres (who had completed only 2 of 11 passes) and replaced him with Bert Jones (who had earlier left the game due to injury), who promptly gave the team a golden opportunity to rally back with a 58-yard completion to Doughty on the Steelers 3-yard line.
 But on the next play, Ham knocked the ball out of Jones's hand as he was winding up for a pass.
-Linebacker Andy Russell recovered the fumble and returned it for an NFL playoff record 93 yards to the end zone.
+Linebacker Andy Russell recovered the fumble and returned it for a then NFL playoff record 93 yards to the end zone.
 Russell's play is claimed by some as the longest single football play in time duration.
 Sports Illustrated called the play the "longest, slowest touchdown ever witnessed."

 "That play has been a source of embarrassment for me for years", said Russell several years later.
 "There have been so many jokes.
 Ray Mansfield was the one that said NBC cut to a commercial during the return and came back to catch me score the touchdown.
 Nonetheless, it was a memorable play in my career."

 The game is also notable in that it was the debut game for Steelers fans' Terrible Towels.

 This was the first postseason meeting between the Colts and Steelers.